How to set up your own DNS server

 Open the NordVPN app.

-Navigate to Meshnet
+Navigate to Devices in Meshnet

 and copy the Meshnet IP address of your dnsmasq device.